Market

 b.
 Interest rate risk and sensitivity

 The Company's exposure to the risk of changes in market interest rates relates primarily to long term debt.
 The Company has entered into various interest rate swap contracts, in which it agrees to exchange, at specific intervals, the difference between fixed and variable interest amounts calculated by reference to an agreed upon principal amount.
 Borrowings at variable rates expose the Company to cash flow interest rate risk.
-With all other variables
+With all other variables held constant, the following table demonstrates composition of fixed and floating rate borrowing of the company and impact of floating rate borrowings on company's profitability.

-ii Credit Risk
+ii.
+Credit Risk

 The Company evaluates the customer credentials carefully from trade sources before appointment of any distributor and only financially sound parties are appointed as distributors.
 The Company secures adequate deposits from its distributor and hence risk of bad debt is limited.
 The credit outstanding is sought to be limited to the sum of advances / deposits and credit limit determined by the company.
 The company have stop supply mechanism in place in case outstanding goes beyond agreed limits.

 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to ' 15,976.24 Lakhs and '15,086.23 Lakhs as of March 31,2024 and March 31,2023, respectively.
+The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to ' 20663.17 Lakhs and ' 15,976.24 Lakhs as of March 31, 2025 and March 31, 2024, respectively.
 Trade receivables are typically unsecured and are derived from revenue earned from customers primarily located in India.
 Credit risk has always been managed by the company through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Company grants credit terms in the normal course of business.
 On account of adoption of Ind AS 109, the company uses expected credit loss model to assess the impairment loss or gain.
 The Company uses a provision matrix to compute the expected credit loss allowance for trade receivables.
 The provision matrix takes into account as per the Company's historical experience for customers.

-iii Liquidity Risk
+iii.
+Liquidity Risk

 Liquidity risk arises when the Company will not be able to meet its present and future cash and collateral obligations.
 The risk management action focuses on the unpredictability of financial markets and tries to minimise adverse effects.
 The Company uses derivative financial instruments to hedge risk exposures.
 Risk management is carried out by the Finance department under Forex Policies as adopted and duly approved by the Board.
 The Company's approach is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when due and company monitors rolling forecasts of its liquidity requirements.

-2 Competition and price risk
+2. Competition and price risk

 The Company faces competition from local and foreign competitors.
 Nevertheless, it believes that it has competitive advantage in terms of high quality products and by continuously upgrading its expertise and range of products to meet the needs of its customers.

-3 Capital risk management
+3. Capital risk management

 The Company's policy is to maintain an adequate capital base so as to maintain creditor and market confidence and to sustain future development.
 Capital includes issued capital, share premium and all other equity reserves attributable to equity holders.
 In order to strengthen the capital base, the company may use appropriate means to enhance or reduce capital, as the case may be.